AlekOmOm/notes_DevOps/10._Databases_ORM_Data_scraping_Web_crawling/02c-sqlx-for-ci-cd.md

 Successfully integrating SQLx into CI/CD workflows requires understanding the unique challenges posed by compile-time query checking.
 By properly configuring offline mode and carefully managing database connections between build and runtime environments, you can maintain SQLx's safety benefits while enabling smooth automated deployments.

 The key takeaways are:
-1. Generate and commit `sqlx-data.json` for offline builds
+1. Generate and commit the `.sqlx` directory for offline builds
 2. Use environment variables to manage database connections
 3. Separate build-time and runtime database configurations
 4. Ensure migrations run during deployment